Sabre Corporation: Early history

+2000 to present

-In 2001, Electronic Data Systems (EDS) purchased Sabre Holdings' airline hardware and communications business, and Sabre began migrating its old mainframe for air travel shopping and pricing to HP NonStop and Linux servers.
+In 2000, Sabre Corporation was spun off of AMR Corporation to form an independent company.
+The following year, Electronic Data Systems (EDS) purchased Sabre Holdings' airline hardware and communications business, and Sabre began migrating its old mainframe for air travel shopping and pricing to HP NonStop and Linux servers.
 In 2005, the company acquired lastminute.com, an online travel and leisure retailer.

-Texas Pacific Group and Silver Lake Partners acquired Sabre Corporation in March 2007.
+Sabre Corporation was acquired by Texas Pacific Group and Silver Lake Partners in March 2007.
 In March 2010, the company acquired Calidris, a revenue integrity and business intelligence company.
 Sabre Corporation acquired SoftHotel, a web-based property management provider, in June 2011.
 The company launched Sabre Red App Centre in March 2012.
 In April 2014, Sabre Corporation went public on NASDAQ under the ticker symbol SABR.
 The IPO sold for $16 per share and valued Sabre at $3.93 billion.
 The company acquired Genares, a hospitality technology company, that September.

 In December 2014, Bravofly Rumbo Group acquired Sabre European Online Travel Agency, lastminute.com.
 In January 2015, Sabre sold its Travelocity brand to Expedia, Inc. for $280 million.
 In July 2015, Sabre acquired Abacus International, a global distribution system based in the Asia-Pacific region.
 The deal included long-term distribution agreements between Sabre and the 11 Asian airlines that previously shared ownership of Abacus.
 In June 2016, Sabre announced Tom Klein would resign as CEO by the end of 2016.

-In October 2019 Sabre announced its purchase of Radixx for $110.
+In October 2019 Sabre announced its purchase of Radixx for $110M.
 Radixx is a seller of passenger service software to small and budget airlines.
 Sabre expects Radixx to generate $20 million in 2019.
 In October 2021, Sabre announced the sale of the AirCentre portfolio to CAE Inc for $392.5M.

 In May 2022 Sabre announced its purchase of Nuvola, a provider of hotel and service optimization software.

-In August 2022, Sabre acquired Conferma Pay, a UK-based payments company.
+In August 2022, it acquired Conferma Pay, a UK-based payments company.
 In March 2023, Sabre announced some executive changes as part of what it called its "long-term succession plan."
-The changes include Sean Menke transitioning to be solely Executive Chair effective April 27.
-At the same time, Kurt Ekert, who served as the president of Sabre, will take over as CEO.
+The changes included Sean Menke transitioning to be sole Executive Chair effective April 27.
+At the same time, Kurt Ekert, who served as the president of Sabre, took over as CEO.

+In 2025, Sabre entered into a multi-year $1.56 billion partnership with Coforge, an Indian IT company.
+It also sold its Hospitality Solutions division to TPG Inc.

 Operations

 The company is based in Southlake, Texas and has additional offices in London, Kraków, Bangalore, Montevideo and Singapore.
-In December 2013, the company handled approximately 85,000 data transactions, every second for customers according to the Fort Worth Star-Telegram.
+In December 2013, the company handled approximately 85,000 data transactions every second for customers according to the Fort Worth Star-Telegram.
 At the time, the company did business with 70 airlines and 100,000 hotels.
-Sabre has two major business verticals - Sabre Travel Solutions and Sabre Hospitality Solutions.
+Sabre operates Sabre Travel Solutions.